zama-ai/concrete/docs/core-features/extensions.md

 Identity extension only works in `Native` encoding, which is usually selected when all table lookups in the circuit are below or equal to 8 bits.
 {% endhint %}

+## fhe.refresh(value)

+It is similar to `fhe.identity` but with the extra guarantee that encryption noise is refreshed.

+{% hint style="info" %}
+Refresh is useful when you want to control precisely where encryption noise is refreshed in your circuit.
+For instance if your are using modules, sometimes compilation rejects the module because it's *not composable*.
+This happens because a function of the module never refresh the encryption noise.
+Adding a `return fhe.refresh(result)` on the function result solves the issue.
+{% endhint %}

+{% hint style="warning" %}
+Refresh extension only works in `Native` encoding, which is usually selected when all table lookups in the circuit are below or equal to 8 bits.
+{% endhint %}

 ## fhe.inputset(...)

 Used for creating a random inputset with the given specifications: